Heart Attack Symptoms in Women

 It occur more often in men than women.
 Because there are less cases of myocardial infarction (MI) in women, the fact that symptoms of this condition are different in women has only been realized recently.

-But women had new or different symptoms long before the attack struck.
 According to the NIH, 95 percent of women they surveyed said they knew their symptoms were new or different a month or more before their coronary attack struck.

 Though in case of men, it could be the beginning of Angina, indicated by chest discomfort or pain.
 In females this may not be the case.
 Those that are old in age and suffer from diabetes, may show up new symptoms of angina.
 This could begin with shortness of breath and anxiety.